Wildlife of Botswana: Trees

 Common trees are the mopane, baobab, marula, acacia, camel thorn, motopi (shepherd's tree), wild date palm, papyrus, sycamore fig tree, real fan palm, African mangosteen and the sausage tree.
 The trees tend to grow in areas with a plentiful supply of water, such as in the Okavango Delta swamps.

 The baobab tree, known as mowana in the Setswana language are some of the long living trees in Botswana and may grow older than 2000 years.
 The bark is characteristically pinkish-grey in color, with a shiny tint.
 Large white flowers, averaging about 12 cm across and appear between October and December, whilst the greyish-brown fruits which average about 24 cm in length appear in April–May.

 Left: Marula tree.
 Right: Green fruits of the marula.

-The marula or morula tree, belonging to the mango family Anacardiaceae, grows to an average of 15 meters (and up to 20 meters) in the Okavango Delta in bushveld and woodland, and has a greyish bark and is deciduous.
+The marula or morula tree, belonging to the mango family Anacardiaceae, grows to an average of 15 m (and up to 20 m) in the Okavango Delta in bushveld and woodland, and has a greyish bark and is deciduous.
 From January to July, the leaves are grey-green but eventually turn pale yellow and fall off in the latter part of the year during the winter.
 During the summer months the trees exhibit round to oval fruit, rich in Vitamin C, with a thick peel covering white slippery pulp, which like the leaves turns increasingly yellow at the end of the blooming season.
 It also bears flowers, pinkish with male and red-purple and white with female.; the male tends to be larger and borne on sparse drooping racemes.

 Wild date palm is one of only two species of palm tree which occur on the Okavango Delta, the other being the real fan palm.
 The palm, an evergreen, tends to reach a height of around 6 m and grows in abundance in the swamps in Botswana, along with the papyrus.
 It exhibits feather-shaped leaves, as compared to the fan-shaped leaves of the real fan palm.
 The leaves typically grow to about 3–4 m in length with some soft basal leaflets and others which are dark green and rough in appearance.
 Male florets of the tree are pale dirty-yellow and caduceus and male florets are smaller, globose and have a greener bluer coloring.